 Generally, in Egypt, you should tip between 10 and 15%.
 If you are pleased with your time at the spa or health club, tip closer to 15%.
 If you are not pleased, tip closer to 10% or even a bit less.
 Feel free to voice any concerns you may have had during your visit to appropriate management.
 It's better to do this than to not leave a tip.
 If you don't leave a gratuity the staff may just assume you forgot.

-Should you tip Nile River cruise staff?
+As specialists in crafting unforgettable Egypt tours, including our popular 10-day tour of Egypt, we're often asked whether it's customary to tip the staff on a Nile River cruise.
 On average, there are around 60 people working on a ship during a cruise along the Nile.
 During your stay, you only see 5 or 9 crew members that are all in customer facing roles.
 With this in mind it's unfair to tip only the people you see yourself, forgetting about the other workers on the ship.
 Therefore, on all Nile cruises, there is a rule that all tips from guests must be given at the end of the trip rather than tipping individuals during the voyage.
 Tips should be placed in an envelope with the amount written on the back, and left at the reception desk on the ship.
 All tips will then be collected from guests and shared between all cruise staff.
 This makes it a fair solution, where everyone benefits.

 Gratuities are around $ 10 per person per night.
 For example, if you are a party of two and spend 5 nights aboard a cruise on the Nile, your tip amount will be: